 France is more expensive.
 There’s no way around it.
 While Rome and Venice can get pricey, Paris is one of the most expensive cities to visit in Europe.
 For instance, a three-star hotel room in December in Paris will cost you around $190CAD for two guests, while the same in Rome would cost you around $130CAD.
 That’s not an insignificant difference.
 As well, food, drink, and transportation will likely run higher across France than Italy.

-However, as you may discover on your European vacation, the higher prices in France also come with some noticeable benefits.
+However, as you may discover the higher prices in France also come with some noticeable benefits.
 France has a better infrastructure than Italy, for both locals and tourists.
 Hotels are generally-better kept, roads are in better states of repair, and transportation like buses and trains run more efficiently.
 It’s not that Italy is inefficient, but Italian roads can get bumpy outside the main cities and the trains are known to run off schedule.
 You don’t have to worry about delays or major inefficiencies in France the way you might have to in Italy.
 The country will cost you more, but you’re also likely to get more for your dollar here.

 Flights to both countries are comparable as you can reach Paris or Rome on direct flights from most major cities in North America.
 Both France and Italy are among the most popular destinations in the world, so one country doesn’t get short shrift when it comes to international airfare.